Arkos-Engineering/HT-15/notes.md

 			- Off the shelf RAK WisBlock reciever, and make it optional?
 		- SPI flash (storing DMR contacts and codeplug)
 			- W27Q256JV (16MB, enough for 500,000 DMR contacts + 777,216 bytes left over for the codeplug + messages)
-				- Should I add footprints for a second IC?
+				- I'll add footprints for a second IC (with an inverted chip select) just in case we need the extra storage